Chuck Hansen to Speak at 15th Pipeline Technology Conference in Berlin on Watertightness Testing of Cured-In-Place Pipe

 International water utilities are now adopting FELL technology for testing & acceptance of trenchless rehabilitation, including CIPP, Spray-In-Place Pipe (SIPP), Spiral Wound Pipe, composite materials, and grout materials.

 Test results were recently presented by BKP Berolina Polyester GmbH & Co.
-KG as part of their conference paper at the 37th International No-Dig conference in Florence, Italy, describing how the company's FELL technology successfully assessed the company's UV-cured CIPP.
+KG as part of their Conference Paper at the 37th International No-Dig in Florence, Italy, describing how the company's FELL technology successfully assessed the company's UV-cured CIPP.
 Minor defects were repaired with the client eliminating 100% of tidal infiltration.

-Held every two years, this year's IFAT is expected to attract 150,000 attendees from 162 countries and regions.
-In addition to featuring its suite of machine-intelligent probes for pipe diameters ranging from 3-inch - 60-inch (176mm - 1500mm), Electro Scan staff will also be showcasing its integration with Innovyze® InfoAsset Planner® for risk modeling and rehabilitation decision support.
+Held every two years, IFAT 2020 is expected to attract 150,000 attendees from 162 countries and regions.
+In addition to featuring its suite of machine-intelligent probes for pipe diameters ranging from 3-inch to 60-inch (176mm to 1500mm), Electro Scan staff will also be showcasing its integration with Innovyze® InfoAsset Planner® for risk modeling and rehabilitation decision support.

 Hansen will also speak at the Innovyze UK and European Conference in Birmingham, England, March 4, 2020.